KieranLafferty/passifier/README.md

       {
         "key" => "title",
         "label" => "",
-        "value" => "This is the pass title!"
+        "value" => "This was generated with Passifier!"
       }
     ],
     "secondaryFields" => [